 Should monitoring reveal a real likelihood that the personal privacy rights of a patient have been violated, the offence shall be reported to the police.
 The police then handle the case under the provisions of the Criminal Procedure Act.
-Reporting of the matter to the police does not entail cessation of investigation, nor of the application of administrative sanctions under the Medical Director of Health Act and the Act on the Protection of Privacy as regards the Act on Data Protection and the [Processing]1) of Personal Data, or the application of measures under the Rights and Obligations of Government Employees Act.
+Reporting of the matter to the police does not entail cessation of investigation, nor of the application of administrative sanctions under the Medical Director of Health Act and the Act on the Protection of Privacy as regards the Processing of Personal Data (Data Protection Act), or the application of measures under the Rights and Obligations of Government Employees Act.

-Article 23 Penalties.
+Penalties.